GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         <br>
         If I identify some negative
-        thoughts, let's say I imagine myself going through a hard time, maybe i start imagining i'm lost, maybe feeling the fear of doing what i'm visualizing at that time.
+        thoughts, let's say I imagine myself going through a hard time, maybe i start imagining i'm lost, maybe feeling the fear of doing what i'm trying to manifest.
 I stop immediately and bring myself back to the present.
-Don't let neagative thought invade your manifestation.
+Don't let neagative thoughts invade your manifestation.
     </p>
     <p>
         When it comes to podcasts related to advices or something related, as soon as I start